-Suburban rainwater tanks asks what volume you need to plan for home and garden, and gives thoughts on an underground reservoir, rather than above ground plastic or fibreglass storage chambers.
+Suburban rainwater tanks asks what volume you would need to plan for home and garden, and gives thoughts on an underground reservoir, rather than plastic or fibreglass storage chambers.

 This page was last updated by Bernard Preston on 11th August, 2019.

 The factors to consider are the size of your roof from which you can harvest rainwater, and the length of your dry season.

 It is relatively easy to collect rainwater from about half your roof area; it is certainly possible to harvest more, but it does get more difficult.

 So, let us say you have an average 200 m2 roof, and you are planning on harvesting from half of it; just for nice round figures, that makes 100 square metres.